oranenj/repmgr/docs/README.md

 `repmgr` is updated regularly with point releases (e.g. 3.0.2 to 3.0.3) containing bugfixes and other minor improvements.
 Any substantial new functionality will be included in a feature release (e.g. 3.0.x to 3.1.x).

-In general `repmgr` can be upgraded without any further action required, however feature releases may require the `repmgr` database to be upgraded.
+In general `repmgr` can be upgraded as-is without any further action required, however feature releases may require the `repmgr` database to be upgraded.
 An SQL script will be provided - please check the release notes for details.